nicholaswmin/dyno/README.md

 ## Avoiding self-forking

-Single-file benchmarks are straightforward to setup but suffer from a caveat where any code that exists *outside* the `dyno` block is also executed multiple times.
+Single-file, multithreaded benchmarks suffer from a caveat where any code that exists *outside* the `dyno` block is *also* run multiple times.

+This is not a problem when benchmarking but can create issues if you need to do any work with the results when the `dyno()` resolves/ends.

+It's also known to create issues in automated test suites.

 In the following example, `'done'` is logged `3` times instead of `1`: